-Spent coffee grounds, if used properly (and in moderation), are an excellent way to wake up the plants in your garden.
-At Starbucks, coffee shops, at home, or at the coffee machine at work, spent coffee grounds are generated every day, and FREE for you to use in your garden, adding all its benefits, as well as reducing the amount of coffee waste going to landfills.
-And, they make the garden smell good!
+Spent coffee grounds, if used correctly and in moderation, are an excellent way to wake up the plants in your garden.
+At coffee shops and home, spent coffee grounds generated every day are FREE for you to use in your garden.
+Your garden gets all the benefits while helping to reduce the amount of coffee waste going to landfills.
+Plus, they make the garden smell good!

-Benefits of reusing Coffee Grounds:
+Benefits of reusing Coffee Grounds

-Great source of organic matter added to the soil, whether in-ground or in containers.
+- Excellent source of organic matter added to the soil, whether in-ground or in containers.

-Helps to improve texture, soil structure, moisture retention capabilities, and fertility of the soil.
+- Helps to improve texture, soil structure, moisture retention capabilities, and fertility of the soil.

-Low source of nitrogen, as well as low levels of phosphorus, potassium, calcium, magnesium, copper and sulfur.
+- Low source of nitrogen, as well as low levels of phosphorus, potassium, calcium, magnesium, copper, and sulfur.
 (Carbon-Nitrogen ratio of about 20:1)

-Combined with brown material (leaves, straw, etc.) they generate heat which helps speed up the composting process.
+- Combined with brown material (leaves, straw, etc.) they generate heat which helps speed up the composting process.
 Great addition to your compost pile! -Used coffee grounds (over time) may help lower the soil pH (grounds usually average around 6.2).
 Test the soil for proper pH levels.

-Appear to suppress some common fungal rots and wilts in the soil. -Worms love coffee grounds!
+- Appear to suppress some common fungal rots and wilts in the soil. -Worms love coffee grounds!